Tim-0731-Hzt/H18A-ROOKIES/assumptions.md

 We assumed that a valid react_id should be in range 0-10.
 Any other react_id will be considered invalid.
 In message_unreact:
 same as message_react
+In user_profile:
+We assumed that any negative number is a invalid u_id